Geoalert/mapflow-docs-en/source/userguides/get_started.rst

      - The score is counted by the intersection of the pixel feature and polygonized feature.
 The higher score - the closer polygonized feature to the pixel one.

-Swithcing the layers to preview on the map
+Layer Switching & Legend in Mapflow Viewer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can switch the layers to preview on the map.
-Click the "sandwitch" button on the top right corner of the map and extend the dialogue with the map legend.
+Click the "sandwitch" (☰) button on the top right corner of the map and extend the dialogue with the map legend.

-E.g. "[beta] Buildings + Roads + Forest" model results with different layers:
+E.g. "[multi] Buildings + Roads + Forest" model results with different layers:

  .. figure:: _static/combo_view_multilayers.jpg
      :alt: Layers view on the map